-If NHS FP10 prescription forms are to be used as part of the service or pathway, it is important to remember that the cost of providing this NHS service is recharged to the organisation who provided patients with the prescription.
-The patient presents this prescription to a pharmacy (or appliance dispensing contractor) to obtain the medicines (or appliances) required.
+If FP10 NHS prescriptions are to be used as part of the service pathway, it is important to allocate a budget to cover prescribing costs and dispensing fees where applicable.
+The prescription is sent to a pharmacy (or appliance dispensing contractor) to obtain the medicines (or appliances) required.
+This is done either electronically through the Electronic Prescription Service (EPS) or by the patient or their representative presenting the prescription to the pharmacy.
 The NHS Prescription Services (part of the NHS Business Services Authority) invoices either the service provider, or local authority for the prescription costs incurred by this service on a monthly basis.
-Therefore as part of service redesign it is important to consider who will prescribe; how will prescribing be monitored; how will this be funded, where the budget for this prescribing will come from.
+Therefore as part of service redesign it is important to consider who will prescribe; how will prescribing be monitored; how will this be funded and where the budget for this prescribing will come from.

-The NHS Prescription Services website has a wide range of useful information on remuneration and reimbursement and is available here: www.nhsbsa.nhs.uk/PrescriptionServices.aspx either the commissioner or the provider of the prescribing service, depending on who has responsibility for managing the costs of the service.7
+The NHS Prescription Services website has a wide range of useful information on remuneration and reimbursement: www.nhsbsa.nhs.uk/PrescriptionServices.aspx

-The Local Authority and Provider Welcome pack available here: www.nhsbsa.nhs.uk/ PrescriptionServices/3879.aspx has information for new organisations providing a service which involves the supply of medicines and appliances using NHS pharmacy services.

-The pack contains information on how to obtain and maintain prescribing codes for your organisation and prescribers.
+Information for new organisations developing a service which involves the supply of medicines and appliances using NHS pharmacy services can be found on the NHS Business Services Authority website.7 A welcome pack for local authorities and providers, details how to obtain and maintain prescribing codes for your organisation and for its prescribers.
 To use NHS FP10 prescription forms as part of a service or pathway, an organisation needs an Organisational Data Service (ODS) code to link their prescribers.
-ODS codes can be issued to
+ODS codes can be issued to either the commissioner or the provider of the prescribing service, depending on who has responsibility for managing the costs of the service.8

-It is the role of the authorised signatories within commissioner and provider organisations to set up a new cost centre and to notify NHS Prescription Services of organisational and prescriber changes so that prescribing costs can be attributed to the correct prescriber and prescribing budget, and can then provide accurate and detailed prescribing information.7 The senior authorised signatory will usually be the Head of Medicines Management/Chief Pharmacist/Director or equivalent within each organisation.8 The pack contains links to various forms which the authorised signatory can use to set up new cost centres; inform NHS Prescription Services of a doctor or non-medical prescriber joining a cost centre or request a spurious code.
+It is the role of the authorised signatories within commissioner and provider organisations to set up a new cost centre and to notify NHS Prescription Services of organisational and prescriber changes so that prescribing costs can be attributed to the correct prescriber and prescribing budget, and can then provide accurate and detailed prescribing information.8 The senior authorised signatory will usually be the Head of Medicines Optimisation/Chief Pharmacist/Director or equivalent within each organisation.
+The pack contains links to various forms which the authorised signatory can use to set up new cost centres; inform NHS Prescription Services of a doctor or non-medical prescriber joining a cost centre or request a spurious code.
 A spurious code is needed when:

-- A hospital doctor does not have a Doctor Index Number (DIN) - An additional prescribing code is needed for a GP working in more than one practice/cost centre (so that prescribing in each practice/cost centre can be monitored) - A generic prescribing code is sufficient because prescribing data is not required at individual prescriber level.7
+- A hospital doctor does not have a Doctor Index Number (DIN). - An additional prescribing code is needed for a GP working in more than one practice/cost centre (so that prescribing in each practice/cost centre can be monitored). - A generic prescribing code is sufficient because prescribing data is not required at individual prescriber level.8

-The NHS Prescription Services can only charge the cost of a prescription back to the correct prescriber and prescribing budget if they have been notified of the link between that prescriber and prescribing budget.7 The pack also has information on how to order FP10 prescription forms; how to reconcile invoices and how to access data about prescribers and services.7
+The NHS Prescription Services can only charge the cost of a prescription back to the correct prescriber and prescribing budget if they have been notified of the link between that prescriber and prescribing budget.
+The pack also has information on how to order FP10 prescription forms; how to reconcile invoices and how to access data about prescribers and services.8